maddiedew/learnvia-interview-task/README.md

 - New random problem on every page load, plus a "New Problem" button to generate a new problem without refreshing.
 - Accepts answers as integers, fractions, or decimals.
 - Clear success/error feedback after submitting.
+Potential feedback:
+     - Correct
+     - Incorrect
+     - Reminder of principal square roots for negated answer
 - A collapsible, step-by-step explanation is shown after each submission, whether the answer was correct or incorrect.